Jacrac04/DFM-Bot/README.md

 ## Bugs, Issues And Requests
-Please report any issue or bugs using
-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+Please report any issue or bugs [here](https://github.com/Jacrac04/DFM-Bot/issues) See the [open issues](https://github.com/Jacrac04/DFM-Bot/issues) for a list of proposed features (and known issues).

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.